nus-cs2103-AY2425S1/ip/docs/README.md

 # Hoshi - Your Task Assistant

-Hoshi is a user-friendly assistant that aids you in keeping track of your tasks so you will be on top of things!
+Hoshi is a user-friendly assistant that aids you in keeping track of your tasks so you will remain on top of things!

 ## Features